top of page

 Expected Ticket Availability

 Kein Problem !
-Even after returning to professional football this season, with Bayern München and a resurgent 1860 on the doorstep, it takes strong local allegiance to follow Unterhaching.
+Even after returning to professional football last season, with Bayern München and a resurgent 1860 on the doorstep, it takes strong local allegiance to follow Unterhaching.

-obile and Print@Home) are available through the online shop run with ticketing partners 'Easy Ticket' and, impressively for a Regionalliga club, help is given to non-German speakers by presenting the site in no fewer than 10 languages - including Danish, Polish, Spanish and two versions of English - the King's and 'American' !
+obile and Print@Home) are available through the online shop run with ticketing partners 'SNEC.'
+Help is given to non-German speakers by presenting the site in no fewer than 10 languages - including Danish, Polish, Spanish and two versions of English - the King's and 'American' !
 To save you even asking, Unterhaching don't post tickets.

 For those of you who prefer to keep it traditional and don't mind paying a €2 surcharge, just turn up at the ticket office at the southeast corner of the ground which opens a couple of hours before kick-off.
 If you're following the away side, then the Guest Box Office is at the junction of Am Sportpark and Gauß Allee at the northeast corner of the stadium.